 Julie Hoplamazian is the Associate Rector of Grace Church Brooklyn Heights (Episcopal).
 She is a native Philadelphian and a cultural Armenian, which means she can never choose between cheesesteak and shish kebab.
 In her spare time, Julie can be found at the piano, in the ballet studio, or on the couch soaking up a good story.
 She and her husband, Jeremy, live with their rescued Aussie mutt, Takouhi (“queen” in Armenian), who lives up to her name and rules the roost.

 Lesley Ratcliff serves as Associate Pastor for Children at Northminster Baptist Church in Jackson, Mississippi.
 Lesley Ratcliff spent several years in Exile, also known as Texas, while completing her MDiv at George W. Truett Theological Seminary before returning to her Mississippi roots.
-Lesley and her husband Brock (Pastor and Mathematics Teacher) are the parents of two human children, Marlow and Mary Alden, and two four-legged children Sophie and Duke (both 60 lb. lap dogs).
+Lesley and her husband Brock (Pastor and Assistant Principal) are the parents of two human children, Marlow and Mary Alden, and two four-legged children Sophie and Duke (both 60 lb. lap dogs).
 In her spare time, Lesley can be found working algebra problems for fun, reading children’s literature or pretending to be an interior designer.